 Benjamin Freemantle was promoted to principal dancer in May, shortly after his debut as the Sea Witch in Neumeier’s The Little Mermaid.
-To many patrons, Freemantle’s breakout moment was during 2018 Unbound: A Festival of New Works, when he debuted the lead role in Your Flesh Shall be a Great Poem by Trey McIntyre, who returns with another world premiere in the 2020 Season.
+To many patrons, Freemantle’s breakout moment was during 2018 Unbound: A Festival of New Works, when he premiered the lead role in Your Flesh Shall be a Great Poem by Trey McIntyre, who returns with another world premiere in the 2020 Season.

 You’ve said one of your favorite roles at SF Ballet is the Sea Witch.
 Why, and how did you prepare for it?

 I got to be the villain, which never happens for classical dancers—we’re usually princes and jesters.
 Being the “bad guy” was a great experience.
 In terms of preparing, some people love to have all the information out there—they want to know what it all is [before approaching a role].
 For me, I’d rather have less information and more direction and impulses to work with, so you build a unique, original character rather than something that’s already out there, something that’s been done before.

 I’ve never really thought of myself as an actor.
 One phrase I came up with was “storyteller,” which I really like.
 I think all dancers are storytellers, because no matter what piece you get, whether it’s something classical like [Stanton Welch’s] Bespoke or dramatic like the Sea Witch, you always have to find and tell a story.

 What are you looking forward to in the 2020 season?